 - Open your page.php template via the WordPress theme editor or via a text editor on your computer and look for the call to get_footer() at the bottom of the page.
 Simply change this to get_footer(‘page’).
 Save the file (or save and upload if you edited the file on your computer).

 Your pages will now insert content from footer-page.php rather than your normal footer.php template.
-All you need to do is customise your footer-page.php accordingly.
+All you need to do is customize your footer-page.php accordingly.
 It’s up to you how little or how much you change.
-For example, you could simply use this technique to display a different footer background colour on pages.
-Perhaps you will keep the same colour scheme and style and simply change the information that is displayed on pages.
-Alternatively, you could change the layout, colour scheme and content and make it unrecognisable from the original footer.
+For example, you could simply use this technique to display a different footer background color on pages.
+Perhaps you will keep the same color scheme and style and simply change the information that is displayed on pages.
+Alternatively, you could change the layout, color scheme and content and make it unrecognizable from the original footer.

 Displaying Different Footers Using Conditional Tags

 Those of you who read my recent article about making WordPress titles SEO friendly will know that it’s very easy to control what content is displayed in different areas of your site using conditional tags.

 For example, if your theme doesn’t use category.php and date.php to display category and date archives, you could use the following in index.php to display a different footer on your home page, category archives and date archives: